paulosrlj/Check-github-followers/README.md

 # Check-github-followers
-Check if the users you are following, are following you back Verifique se os usuários que você está seguindo, estão seguindo você de volta.
+Check if the users you are following, are following you back<br>
+Verifique se os usuários que você está seguindo, estão seguindo você de volta.

 ## How to use